pipewrk/geekist.co/cm8d1fb2u000409jx1g2mcyvf.md

 Turns out, search engines didn’t sign up for this full-stack revolution.
 Google could read JavaScript, sure.
 But understand it?
 Not so much.
 Beyond that, performance tanked.
 I’m sure you’re saying, *“But wait.
 No it didn’t!”*.
 It did, but you probably didn’t feel it because we were graciously met with so much more compute power, much more than we ever did before

 Developers were shipping megabytes of JavaScript just to render something as simple as a list.
-What once took a single HTML file now required hydration, client-side loops, and API calls.t suddenly took tons of JS to make anything functional.
+What once took a single HTML file now required hydration, client-side loops, and API calls.
+It suddenly took tons of JS to make anything functional.
 In turn, that created new problems.
 Latency suffered.
 We had to figure out how to pre-render out static pages (remember PhantomJS anybody?).

 Then came React.
 Then came the first hydration issues.
 Then came Hydra. <s>Cut off one head, two shall take its place</s>… Sorry.
 Hydration Hell.